platformio/platformio-core/docs/librarymanager/config.rst

 **Required** | Type: ``String`` | Max.
 Length: 255

-Help users identify and search for your library with a brief description.
+The field helps users to identify and search for your library with a brief description.
 Describe the hardware devices (sensors, boards and etc.) which are suitable with it.

 .. _libjson_keywords: